-Risks previously identified in the 2015 Strategic Asset Management Plan Risk Register have been reviewed and updated with 30 risks having been mitigated or eliminated.
+Risks previously identified in the Strategic Asset Management Plan Risk Register have been reviewed and updated with 30 risks having been mitigated or eliminated.
 An updated risk register is attached in Table 6 on the following page.
+Comments regarding updates on Risk are included in bold in Table 6.